valsavva/DynaCat/Source/ThirtParty/MonoGame/README.md

 MonoGame is an OpenSource, OpenGL implementation of Microsoft's XNA 4 APIs that allows developers to build games that run on Android, iPhone, iPad, MacOS, Linux and soon PlayStation Suite and Windows Metro, all reusing their existing XNA code that runs on Xbox 360 or Windows Phone 7.

 # LATEST NEWS
+v2.5 has been released and is now available for public consumption.

 [Infinite Flight](http://itunes.apple.com/us/app/infinite-flight/id471341991?ls=1&mt=8), MonoGame's first 3D powered game, has been released.

-v2.5 is nearing public release.
-Stay tuned.

 # FEATURED GAMES
 ### [Infinite Flight](http://itunes.apple.com/us/app/infinite-flight/id471341991?ls=1&mt=8)